banzaicloud/pipeline/docs/deployments.md

 #### Deployments through REST

-Behind the scene Pipeline is using Helm to deployt applications to Kubernetes.
+Behind the scene Pipeline is using Helm to deploy applications to Kubernetes.
 In order to interact with Helm (basically Tiller) you have to use the CLI or write gRPC code and talk directly with Tiller.
 For the Pipeline PaaS, and our end users we needed to build a REST based API to speak with the Tiller server.
 This implementation resides inside the [helm](https://github.com/banzaicloud/pipeline/tree/master/helm) package and it's exposed using a [Gin](https://github.com/gin-gonic/gin) server by [Pipeline](https://github.com/banzaicloud/pipeline) itself.

 To flow of deploying a Helm chart to Kubernetes will look like this: